Antvirf/antvirf.github.io/content/docs/notes/Networking/ccna_1_fundamentals.md

 - UDP over port 53, ask for the IP of a server based on hostname

+{{<mermaid>}}
+sequenceDiagram

+participant PC
+participant DNS
+participant Webserver at 192.168.0.168 participant Router

+PC --> Router: Gets an IP address of the DNS server using DHCP PC ->> DNS: Where is aviitala.com?
+DNS ->> PC: The IP of aviitala.com is 192.168.0.168
+PC ->> Webserver at 192.168.0.168: Fetch website aviitala.com

+{{</mermaid>}}

 ### ARP - Address Resolution Protocol

 - Method for hosts and routers to learn the MAC address corresponding to a server's current IP address